Connecting Adrenal Fatigue and Low Thyroid Gland Function

 The faster the sufferer of Adrenal Fatigue recovers, the faster the symptoms of hypothyroidism will be resolved.
 Those who are on thyroid replacement will invariably find that less medication is needed as their adrenal and thyroid gland function normalizes.
 In fact, the patient can become over medicated and thus run the risk of hyperthyroidism if the thyroid medication is not reduced as the Adrenal Fatigue condition improves.

 This is an important yardstick and gauge of improvement of one’s adrenal function.
 The credit goes to the adrenal glands and not the thyroid gland.
-As the adrenals improve, the need for down-regulation subsides and thyroid function suppression is lifted, leading to normalization of the thyroid function.
+As the adrenals improve, the need for down-regulation subsides and thyroid gland function suppression is lifted, leading to normalization of the thyroid gland function.
 For those who pursue thyroid recovery by way of first fortifying the adrenals, it comes as no surprise to see the body frequently regaining energy without an increase in thyroid medication after years of relying on such replacement.
 In fact, thyroid replacement may not be necessary and can be tapered off totally over time as the adrenal function normalizes.

-It is important to note that laboratory test results of thyroid function during this adrenal focused thyroid recovery strategy will continue to show low thyroid gland function for some time due to a lagging effect.
+It is important to note that laboratory test results of thyroid gland function during this adrenal focused thyroid recovery strategy will continue to show low thyroid gland function for some time due to a lagging effect.
 TSH level may continue to be high and out of normal range, while free T3 and free T4 levels will continue to be low.
 This lagging effect can last for months.

 As the adrenals recover, the patient clinically will improve, with rising body temperature back to normal, increased energy, reduced need for thyroid medications and improved weight management.
 Conventional physicians who are not trained to recognize this adrenal-thyroid connection are pleasantly surprised clinically to see the patient improving despite “abnormal” laboratory studies, but not knowing why.
 The key, of course, lies in the improved adrenal function.